Existing controls retained

 Supervisory means above, not instead of

-The BAS continues to run local loops, alarms, safeties, and operator workflows.
+The BMS continues to run local loops, alarms, safeties, and operator workflows.
 ClimaMind evaluates the system state and proposes or writes higher-level setpoint decisions inside a narrow authorized boundary.

 • Read live equipment, weather, load, and comfort data from the existing stack.